Are you struggling to stay sane?

 Too long have we been conditioned to think that ‘no’ is a bad word.

 When you’re trying to get ahead in your career, it can be hard to say ‘no’.
 Whether it’s staying after hours, taking work home, taking on someone else’s project or picking up extra shifts.

 When you keep saying ‘yes’ to these things people will just keep expecting you to always be this ‘superstar’ that never tires of work.
 We can promise you right now, at some point you are going to bite off more than you can chew.

-The first step to managing your workload and keeping yourself from having a mental break-down is to start saying ‘no’.
+The first step to managing your workload and keeping yourself from having a mental break-down is to start saying ‘no’ and establishing your boundaries.

 It might seem ridiculous to ‘book in’ time with your friends and family for a simple cup of coffee.
 But we all know our lives can get seriously busy.